EXCELLENCE IN APPRENTICESHIPS

 The National Apprenticeship

-ENTRY TO THE 2023 NATIONAL APPRENTICESHIP AWARDS IS NOW CLOSED
+ENTRY TO THE NATIONAL APPRENTICESHIP AWARDS WILL OPEN IN 2024

-The National Apprenticeship Awards, now in their 20th year, are designed to recognise and reward the achievements of exceptional apprentices, apprenticeship champions and apprenticeship employers.
+The National Apprenticeship Awards will be celebrating their 21st anniversary in 2024.
+The awards are designed to recognise and reward the achievements of exceptional apprentices, apprenticeship champions and apprenticeship employers.

 Apprenticeships help shape successful lives and build successful businesses across a large and diverse range of sectors.
 The Awards give both individuals and businesses the chance to showcase the very best in practice across the country.